SWPBS at Laburnum Primary School

 Social Skills Groups

 Social skills are verbal and non-verbal communication skills used every day to interact and communicate with others.
-Social skills help children develop and maintain positive interactions with others, most of which are vital in developing and sustaining friendships.
+Social skills help children develop and maintain positive interactions with others, most of which are vital in initiating, developing and sustaining friendships.

-Social skills groups are small groups, typically consisting of about two to eight children, led by a facilitator.
+Social skills groups are small groups, typically consisting of two to eight children, led by a facilitator.
 The focus of the group is to help children learn how to interact appropriately with others of their age.
 Children will learn how to communicate, develop new friendships, acquire problem-solving skills, learn emotion regulation skills and further their knowledge of social cues.

 © Copyright Laburnum Primary School